-The premise behind the Love Languages is that people express love, and feel loved, in different ways.
+The premise behind the five Love Languages is that people express love, and feel loved, in different ways.
 Most people have one clear primary and one clear secondary love language.
 Chapman argues that people feel loved when their partner express love in the language that is natural to the recipient.

 One could argue that their partner’s love language doesn’t come naturally to them, so they are unable to give their partner what they need.
 Chapman’s view is clear: find a way.
-If you don't speak your partner's language, your message of love will not be heard.
+If you don't speak your partner's love language, your message of love will not be heard.

 Receiving/giving gifts implies that the gifts are:

 Are you a happiness.com member yet?
-Sign up for free now to enjoy these benefits:
+Sign up for free now to:

-■ our happiness magazine with practical life tips and inspiration
+■ enjoy our happiness magazine with practical life tips

-■ share knowledge and help support others in our happiness forum
+■ share and support others in our happiness forum

-■ learn and self-develop with free online classes in our happiness Academy
+■ learn with free online classes in our happiness Academy

 Arlo is a filmmaker, artist, lecturer, and intermittent practitioner of metta meditation and morning yoga.
 When not dreaming about impossible projects and making them happen in the most impractical ways possible, he journals, listens to jazz, or cuddles with his better half.

 When a friend is grieving, it's not always easy to know what to say or do to try and help them.
 Paula Stephens shares seven suggestions on how you